scalar-labs/scalar-kubernetes/docs/ConfigureScalarDL.md

 ### Configure schema-loading-custom-values

 To create a Scalar DL schema in the database, you need to update the [schema-loading-custom-values.yaml](../conf/schema-loading-custom-values.yaml) file.
-You can refer to the [section](#reference-table) to check which values are needed based on the database used.
+You can refer to the [reference table](#reference-table) section to check which values are needed based on the database used.
-If any configuration property value is defined as `N/A` in the reference table for your database, you need to remove that property from the configuration file.
+If any configuration property value is defined as `N/A` in the [reference table](#reference-table) section for your database, you must remove that property from the configuration file.

 **With Kubernetes secrets**